NucleusEngineering/serverless/.journey/tutorial.neos.md

 caused by the introduced changes.

-Although we have limited the permissions on the service account in use by the Cloud Run service itself, we have almost completely ignored and emerging security threat: attacks on our software supply chain.
+Although we have limited the permissions on the service account in use by the Cloud Run service itself, we have almost completely ignored an emerging security threat: attacks on our software supply chain.

 In this **module 5**, we'll explore how we can use several tools to strengthen the overall security posture of our software delivery process.

-Let's start by applying some general best practices around pinning specific versions of all the dependencies in use by our application.
-Additionally, we will also leverage both the Go and the Docker tool chains to enforce integrity checks of every software package loaded as dependency by explicitly tagging their check sums.
-This exercise will bring us closer to achieving almost completely hermetic builds and will prevent loading dependencies that have been tampered with.
+Let's start by applying some general best practices around **pinning** specific **versions** of all the dependencies in use by our application.
+Additionally, we will also leverage both the Go and the Docker tool chains to enforce **integrity checks** of every software package loaded as dependency by explicitly tagging their check sums.
+This exercise will bring us closer to achieving almost completely **hermetic builds** and will prevent loading dependencies that have been tampered with.

-Next, we'll have a look at the open framework _Security Levels for Software Artifacts_ (SLSA), which can be used to rate how secure our software delivery process is at any given time.
+Next, we'll have a look at the open framework _Security Levels for Software Artifacts_ (SLSA), which can be used to rate how ****secure** our **software delivery process** is at any given time.
 Based on a rating we can then leverage it to improve the security posture of our process and increase our own confidence in the container images we run.

-After that, we will setup a policy for Binary Authorization on Cloud Run.
+After that, we will setup a policy for **Binary Authorization** on Cloud Run.
 This will cause Cloud Run to check for a cryptographic signature to be present on all deployed container images or reject them.
-We can use this technique to make sure that all deployed software artifacts have been integrated and packaged by our trusted CI system, in this case Cloud Build.
+We can use this technique to make sure that all deployed software artifacts have been integrated and packaged by our **trusted** CI system, in this case Cloud Build.

 Finally, we'll have some fun by building a completely different container image based on a vulnerable Java application running on an outdated Debian base.
 We